NERSC/instrumentation-benchmark/README.md

   - This will be linked to the C benchmarks
 - `user-cxx-config`
   - This will be linked to the C++ benchmarks

+`cmake/UserSettings.cmake` is the default user config file.
+In order to maintain multiple configs, override the `USER_CONFIG` CMake CACHE variable to point to the desired configuration file.

 #### Example `UserSettings.cmake`